u-blox/ubxlib/port/platform/common/automation/README.md

 `u_utils.py`: utility functions used by all of the above.

 # Maintenance
+- If you add a new API make sure that it is listed in the `APIs available` column of at least one row in `DATABASE.md`, otherwise `u_select.py` will **not**  select it for testing on a Pull Request.
 - If you add a new board to the test machine or change the COM port or debugger serial number that an existing board uses on the test machine, update `u_connection.py` to match.
 - If you add a new platform or test suite, add it to `DATABASE.md` and make sure that the result is parsed correctly by `u_data.py` (e.g. by running `u_pull_request.py` from the command-line and checking that everything is correct).
 - If you add a new item in the range 0 to 9 (i.e. a checker with no platform), update `u_run.py` to include it.